Sonoma State University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Counseling, with two specialization tracks: Clinical Mental Health Counseling (CMHC) and School Counseling (Pupil Personnel Services credential).
 The CMHC track is the LMFT and LPCC licensure pathway.

-Department/School: Department of Counseling, College of Education, Counseling, and Ethnic Studies (ECES).
+Department / School: Department of Counseling, College of Education, Counseling, and Ethnic Studies (ECES).

 Campus Location: Sonoma State University, 1801 E. Cotati Avenue, Rohnert Park, CA 94928.
 Department office in Stevenson Hall 2110.
+See the Sonoma State University home page.

 Modality: Primarily in-person at the Rohnert Park campus, with some courses offered in hybrid or online formats.
 Classes are scheduled Monday through Friday in morning, afternoon, and evening blocks.
 Students are typically on campus three to four days per week, per the program FAQ.